Lifetime Disability Pension FAQs

 The L&I Pension Calculator.
 What’s a Pension Worth and How Much Does it Pay?

-The pension calculator is the mathematical formula which yields the amount of your monthly pension payment.
+The pension calculator is the mathematical formula that yields the amount of your monthly pension payment.

-- L&I pension payments are made on the 15th of every month.
-If you do this right L&I pension payments are for the rest of your life.
+• L&I pension payments are made on the 15th of every month.
+If you do this right, L&I pension payments will be for the rest of your life.

 Formula for how much a pension will pay: